Place guarantee in early childhood education and care (ECEC)

 Every child is entitled to receive preschool education from the beginning of the school year in the calendar year when they reach the age of 3 years until the end of the school year in the calendar year when they reach the age of 7 years.
 Children aged 3–5 years have the right to participate in preschool education in a nursery school, a preschool class in the primary school or another preschool education setting.
 It is compulsory for 6-year-old children to complete one year of preparatory preschool education.

 Nursery schools and schools have not been established in some sparsely populated rural areas owing to the small number of children.
 Thus, there is still a considerable unsatisfied need in these areas in terms of access to preschool education.
 Moreover, communes in these areas have very rarely chosen to establish preschool education units or centres close to children’s homes.
 As provided for in the legislation, communes should establish such alternative preschool education settings in specific demographic and geographical conditions to supplement the network of nursery schools.
 Like nursery schools, alternative settings can be public or non-public.
 The establishment and administration of alternative preschool education settings are statutory tasks of the commune.
 Public preschool education settings can also be administered by legal or natural persons on the basis of a permit issued by the commune concerned.
-In such a case, they also receive from the commune a grant for each child which is equal to at least 50% of the current expenditure per child in nursery schools administered by the commune.
+In such cases, they also receive from the commune a grant for each child which is equal to at least 50% of the current expenditure per child in nursery schools administered by the commune.

-In order to administer a non-public alternative preschool education setting, legal and natural persons should be entered onto the Register of Non-Public Schools and Educational Institutions, which is kept by the commune.
+To administer a non-public alternative preschool education setting, legal and natural persons should be entered onto the Register of Non-Public Schools and Educational Institutions, which is kept by the commune.
 A grant for a non-public alternative setting is equal to at least 40% of the current expenditure per child incurred by public nursery schools in a given commune.

-Like in nursery schools, alternative settings implement the national core curriculum for preschool education, and activities / classes with children are run by teachers who have qualifications required for work in a nursery school.
+Like nursery schools, alternative settings implement the national core curriculum for preschool education, and activities / classes with children are run by teachers who have qualifications required for work in a nursery school.
 Like in the case of nursery schools, the Head of the Regional Education Authorities (kurator oświaty) exercises pedagogical supervision over alternative preschool education settings.

 The measures taken by the Ministry of Education and Science to tackle the shortage of ECEC places include: